AdrianBronder/ntap-automation/README.md

 ## Quick Start
 If you are a customer, partner or NetApp employee:

-1. Please use the virtual hands-on lab: https://handsonlabs.netapp.com/lab/ontapapi
+1. Please use the virtual hands-on lab (log in with your NetApp support account): https://handsonlabs.netapp.com/lab/ontapapi

-2. Log into the first Linux machine (rhel1) and clone this repository
+2. Log into the first Linux machine (rhel1) and clone this repository:
    ```
    git clone https://github.com/AdrianBronder/ntap-automation.git
    ```